Northern Territory: Administrator

 The Northern Territory became self-governing on 1 July 1978 under its own administrator appointed by the Governor-General of Australia.
 The federal government, not the NT government, advises the governor-general on the appointment of the administrator, but by convention consults first with the Territory government.
-The current administrator is Hugh Heggie.
+The current administrator is Hugh Heggie who commenced his three-year term on 31 January 2023; he had previously served as the Northern Territory’s Chief Health Officer.

 Federal government

-The Northern Territory is represented in the federal parliament by two members in the House of Representatives and two members in the Senate. as of May 2022, resulting from the 2022 federal election, Marion Scrymgour from the Australian Labor Party (ALP) in Lingiari and Luke Gosling from the Australian Labor Party (ALP) in Solomon serve in the House of Representatives, and Malarndirri McCarthy from the ALP and Jancita Jacinta Nampijinpa Price from the Country Liberal Party serve in the Senate.
+The Northern Territory is represented in the federal parliament by two members in the House of Representatives and two members in the Senate.
+As of May 2022, resulting from the 2022 federal election, Marion Scrymgour from the Australian Labor Party (ALP) in Lingiari and Luke Gosling from the Australian Labor Party (ALP) in Solomon serve in the House of Representatives, and Malarndirri McCarthy from the ALP and Jacinta Nampijinpa Price from the Country Liberal Party serve in the Senate.

 Local government

 The Northern Territory is divided into seventeen local government areas: two cities, three municipalities, nine regions, and three shires.
 Shire, city and town councils are responsible for functions delegated by the Northern Territory parliament, such as road infrastructure and waste management.
 Council revenue comes mostly from property taxes and government grants.